 - National Disability Institute

 - Vocational Rehabilitation Services (OVR)

 - Autism Connection of Pennsylvania

 - National Alliance of Mental Illness

 How to Obtain Accommodations at NCC

 The Americans with Disabilities Act (ADA) ensures accommodation rights for those with documented disabilities in higher education.
-NCC’s Disability Services office coordinates accommodations for students who need them, in a confidential manner.
+NCC’s Accessibility Resource Center coordinates accommodations for students who need them, in a confidential manner.

-If you believe will need classroom accommodations, please contact our Coordinator of Disability Services at 610-861-5342 or TDD (610) 861-5351.
-You can find more information on NCC’s Disability Services page.
+If you believe will need classroom accommodations, please contact our Coordinator of the Accessibility Resource Center at 610-861-5342 or TDD (610) 861-5351.
+You can find more information on NCC’s Accessibility Resource Center page.